jwyg/data-journalism-courses/README.md

 # Data Journalism University Courses and Programmes

 Project for collecting details on courses and programmes dedicated to teaching data journalism from around the world – with an initial focus on universities and higher educational institutions.
+This is very much in progress.
+If you'd like to help out, you can [add or look at the issues](https://github.com/jwyg/data-journalism-courses/issues).

-## Adding
+## Suggesting additions

-To suggest a new data journalism course or programme, please use the following format:
+To suggest a  data journalism course or programme, please use the following format:

 ```
 "Name","Institution","Country","Level","Type","URL"